John Lewis Dyer: Biography

 A new challenge faced Dyer in Colorado mining towns.
 The rough-and-tumble residents spent a much of their free time drinking and gambling in saloons.
 Thus Dyer felt his preaching was sorely needed.
-In many towns he set up churches, including one in Breckenridge that still holds services today: Father Dyer United Methodist Church.
+In many towns he set up churches, including one in Breckenridge that still holds services today: Dyer United Methodist Church.
 As he had once worked in mines, Dyer understood the hard lives of miners.
 Dyer's life as a minister was far from easy, and he made little money on his circuit.
 To make more he started carrying mail between Alma and Leadville when traveling over Mosquito Pass.

 Wearing 10-foot "snowshoes" (really Norwegian skis), he would cross Mosquito Pass, which is 13188 ft high, leaving in the evening, so the snow was frozen and easier to cross.
 Atop Mosquito Pass are two memorials bearing his name.
 Dyer became quite well-known and was affectionately nicknamed "Father Dyer" despite the fact that Methodist ministers were not called "Father".

 Dyer bought property in Breckenridge next to the county courthouse on French Street, and with his own money, began to build a chapel.
 This chapel was 50 ft by 25 ft, with a ceiling that was 16 ft high.
 On August 22, 1880, at 68, he conducted the first service to be held in a church on Colorado's Western Slope.

-Lucinda Rankin was a widow who lived near Castle Rock.
-In 1870, she and "Father" Dyer married.
-For fifteen years until Dyer could no longer travel on his circuit, Lucinda joined Dyer in Summit County.
-When "Father" Dyer was 73, he and Lucinda moved to Denver where he wrote and published his autobiography, The Snow-Shoe Itinerant.
-Father Dyer died in 1901 at the age of 89, but in Colorado, he left a rich legacy.
+In 1870, Dyer married Lucinda Rankin, a widow who lived near Castle Rock.
+At age 73, he and Lucinda moved to Denver where he wrote and published his autobiography, The Snow-Shoe Itinerant.

+In 1885, the Colorado Senate appointed Dyer as its first chaplain.

+Father Dyer died in 1901 at the age of 89.